SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

 on the controller level, but just on the UI.
 In that case, some kind of UI automation has to be implemented.

-To demonstrate this, the sample implements an alternative automation for all the `US01_BookSearch.feature` scenarios using Selenium.
+To demonstrate this, the example implements an alternative automation for all the `US01_BookSearch.feature` scenarios using Selenium.

 To enable the Selenium UI automation, you need to add (uncomment) the